-I’ve written over 100 articles for magazines including Professional Quilter, Romantic Times and Herbal Times, and — in the 1980s — I wrote and illustrated a regular crafts column in Lady’s Circle magazine.
+I’ve written over 100 articles for magazines including Professional Quilter, Romantic Times, and Herbal Times, and — in the 1980s — I wrote and illustrated a regular crafts column in Lady’s Circle magazine.
 I’ve been the subject of articles in several magazines, including Family Circle.
-Barbara Brabec has quoted me in some of her books about successful homebased businesses.
+In addition, Barbara Brabec has quoted me in some of her books about successful homebased businesses.

 Online, I’ve written over 2,000 articles.
-Most of those were for my art-related sites, or my niche-related (and book-related) sites, under pen names.
+Most of those were for my art-related sites or my niche-related (and book-related) sites.
+They’re written under pen names.
 However, I’ve also been a columnist for online magazines such as Suite101.com and BellaOnline.

-When I’m on a break from writing, I usually focus on art.
+When I’m on a break from writing, I often focus on art.
 I paint landscapes as Eileen Morey, my maiden name, spelled the English way.

 As Aisling D’Art, my original online pen name (since 1995), I create paper arts, artists’ journals, and mixed media arts.
 My art journaling pages were included in the first 1000 Journals Project book.
 My original paper dolls were featured in Somerset Studios’ second issue of Art Doll Quarterly magazine.

-In addition, I have a certificate in Archaeological Illustration from Boston University.
+In addition — because I love to mix my interests — I have a certificate in Archaeological Illustration from Boston University.

 When my children were at home, I was a Girl Scout Leader (and leader trainer) and a Cub Scout Den Mother.
-I also helped manage a Girl Scout summer camp in Florida.
+I also co-directed a Girl Scout summer camp in Florida.